ocaml/platform-blog/Signing-the-opam-repository.md

 ]
 ```
 The file is signed:
-- by the original author submitting it
+- by the original developer submitting it
-- or by an author previously having delegation for all versions, for changes
+- or by a developer previously having delegation for all versions, for changes
 - or directly by repository maintainers, validating the delegation, and
   increasing the level of trust

-Every key a maintainer delegates trust to must also be signed by the maintainer.
+Every key a developer delegates trust to must also be signed by the developer.

 `compilers/patch.delegate` files follow a similar format (we are considering
 changing the hierarchy of compilers to match that of packages, to make things